-A study published in October by Cerulli Associates, a Boston-based research and consulting firm, found that only 7% of financial advisory practices were suited to do their own research and portfolio construction/management.
+A study published in October by Cerulli Associates, a Boston-based financial services research and consulting firm, found that only 7% of financial advisory practices were suited to do their own research and portfolio construction/management.
 Yet, according to the same study, 62% of advisors are in fact performing these functions on behalf of their clients.
-We do not necessarily agree with the assertion and prefer to frame this conversation in the context of fiduciary responsibility and best practice.
+Of course, there are nuances that Cerulli doesn’t fully dive into.
+But, we think the underlying question is relevant: just because you can manage assets, does it mean you should?

 Focus on Where You Add the Most Value

 Much like the automobile industry over the last 30 or 40 years, the financial advice industry is retooling itself to face a future client that does not look like the ones of the past.
-Remember the dearly departed Oldsmobile tagline ‘this is not your father’s Oldsmobile’?
+Remember the dearly departed Oldsmobile tagline, "Not your father’s Oldsmobile?"
 That brand did not make it ultimately, but arguably all cars are much better built and technologically superior thanks to the outsourcing of parts and components to firms specializing in that element of the process.

 This analogy applies to financial advisors.
 The most important and valuable use of your time is to work with your clients on developing and executing their financial plans and the behaviors necessary to ensure they stick to it.
 Whether or not you picked a hot mutual fund or allocated to a unique ETF will mean less going forward.